What Is Bad Debt In Singapore? A Deep Dive Into Credit Challenges

 Write-Off Of Bad Debts

-Many Singaporean small enterprises employing International Financial Reporting Standards (IFRS) may opt for a bad debt write-off approach.
+Many Singaporean small enterprises employing International Financial Reporting Standards (IFRS) may opt for a bad debt write-off method.
 Debt is immediately documented in the records once it’s determined that a receivable is hopeless.
-The amount is deductible from the total accounts receivable.
+The amount is deductible from the total accounts receivable, impacting the balance sheet.
+This is known as the direct write-off method, one of the two main ways to handle bad debts.

-When the bad debt amounts exceed bad debt provision, the difference comes up as an expenditure in the relevant financial year’s income statement.
+When the bad debt amounts exceed the bad debt provision, the difference comes up as an expenditure in the relevant financial year’s income statement.
 As a result, the company’s net profits for that specific accounting year reduce.
+This is where the concept of “debt expense must be estimated using the allowance method” is particularly relevant.

 GST Bad Debts Relief